-Charles Hill is a retired Foreign Service officer based at the conservative Hoover Institution of Stanford University.
+Charles Hill is a retired Foreign Service officer, a lecturer at Yale, and a research fellow at the conservative Hoover Institution.

 Hill's diplomatic career included stints as an aide to UN Secretary General Boutros Boutros-Ghali, adviser to U.S. Secretary of State George Schultz, and speechwriter for Henry Kissinger.
 His lengthy Foreign Service resume includes stints in Israel, Switzerland, Taiwan, and Hong Kong.
 According to the American Conservative, Hill's Foreign Service career was ultimately ended "after it became clear that he had concealed evidence of Schultz's extensive knowledge of the Iran-Contra scandal from federal agents."